electricbookworks/rff-iact/partners.md

 [Development Aid from People to People](http://www.dappzambia.org) (DAPP) has been the main co-implementing partner in the iAct programme already in 2017/2018.

-[Zambia Open Community Schools](http://zambiaopencommunityschools.com) (ZOCS) is one of the Zambian partners of the Roger Federer Foundation, other than the iAct programme.
+[Zambia Open Community Schools](http://zambiaopencommunityschools.com) (ZOCS) is one of the Roger Federer Foundation in early childhood and community school programmes other than iAct.

 [Peoples Action Forum](http://paf.org.zm/?v=70f73ee5133f) (PAF) is a Zambian non-governmental organisation whose work involves ensuring, protecting, and advancing the rights of poor and marginalised people through non-formal education, and the empowerment of rural communities to protect and claim their rights to resources in order to secure their livelihood.

-Diakonia is a faith-based Swedish development organization that works with about 350 local partner organizations in 25 countries to ensure that more people are able to live dignified lives.
-Visit [their website](https://www.diakonia.se/en/Where-we-work/Africa/Zambia/) to learn more about their work in Zambia.
+[Diakonia](https://www.diakonia.se/en/Where-we-work/Africa/Zambia/) is a faith-based organization who runs development projects focusing on building capacity in individuals, families and communities in improving their living since 1989.